 Now you begin work on the bottle holder.
 Select a board and make a 45º angle cut on one end with the circular saw.

-Measure 28cm from the cut end and cut again with 45º angle in the opposite direction.
+Measure 28cm from the cut end and cut again with a 45º angle in the opposite direction.
 (The cuts should look something like this: /____\.)

 Step 7.
 Drill the bottle hole.

 This step involves drilling a hole through the bottle holder piece you just cut.
-Measure 9.5 centimeters from one end of the board and use the hole saw to drill a 90º angle hole through the wood.
+Measure 9.5 centimetres from one end of the board and use the hole saw to drill a 90º angle hole through the wood.

 Remember that the hole should be slightly large enough to fit a bottleneck.
 Sand the inside of the hole.